• Skip to primary navigation

 What is a Dual Battery Charging Circuit:

-This kind of circuit is often used in several kinds of applications where two different batteries need to be charged independently and safely.
+This type of circuit is used in many times when two batteries need charge safe and separate.

 Circuit Working: